Part I due by 11:59 p.m. on Tuesday, September 16, 2025

 Click the Save & Close button.

-(2 points) Edit the second version of the diagram, adding the connections needed to create an ER diagram whose only constraint is that every actor performs exactly one part.
+(2 points) Edit the second version of the diagram, adding the connections needed to create an ER diagram whose only constraint is that every actor performs at most one (i.e., 0 or 1) part.

-(2 points) Edit the third version of the diagram, adding the connections needed to create an ER diagram whose only constraints are (1) that every actor performs at least one part, and (2) that every part is performed by at most one actor.
+(2 points) Edit the third version of the diagram, adding the connections needed to create an ER diagram whose only constraints are (1) that every actor performs at least one part, and (2) that every part is played by exactly one actor.

-(4 points) Consider your answer to part 1—the ER diagram for the situation in which every actor performs at most one part.
+(4 points) Consider your answer to part 3—the ER diagram for the situation in which (1) every actor performs at least one part, and (2) every part is played by exactly one actor.

 Is it possible to convert that diagram into a relational schema that has only two tables/relations, or would three be needed?
 Explain your answer briefly, and then specify the schema of the two or three tables.